-For the vast majority of construction projects forced to shut down production in the short term, careful consideration should be given to the critical restart.
-In fact, the best approach is to view this restart as a second chance at proper preconstruction planning (Exhibit 3).
+For the vast majority of construction projects that were forced to shut down production in the short term, careful consideration should be given to the critical restart.
+In fact, the best approach is to view this restart as a "second chance" at proper preconstruction planning.
+Take the opportunity-after all, how often do we get a second chance at anything in life?